2014 Barcelona Open Banc Sabadell – Singles

 Kei Nishikori defeated Santiago Giraldo in the final, 6–2, 6–2, to win the singles title at the 2014 Barcelona Open.
 He became the first non-Spanish player to win the tournament since 2002.

-Rafael Nadal was the three-time defending champion, but lost to Nicolás Almagro in the quarterfinals, marking his first loss at the event since 2003.
+Rafael Nadal was the three-time defending champion, but lost to Nicolás Almagro in the quarterfinals, snapping a 41-match winning streak at the event and his first loss in Barcelona since 2003.

 Seeds

 All seeds receive a bye into the second round.